jupyterlab/jupyter-collaboration/README.md

 We are striving to keep meetings productive and on topic.
 If you are joining us for the first time or need a refresher about the project's scope, we recommend reading the following documents.

-- The [Specifications](https://jupyter-rtc.readthedocs.io/en/latest/developer/specs.html): We are working on creating a living specification for the protocol(s) created here.
+- The [Specifications](https://jupyter-rtc.readthedocs.io/en/latest/developer/specs.html): We are working on creating living specifications for the protocol(s) created here.
 We're doing our best but it may not always be totally in sync with explorations in the repo, until they are settled on.
 - The [Design](https://jupyter-rtc.readthedocs.io/en/latest/developer/design.html) document.
 - The [Architecture](https://jupyter-rtc.readthedocs.io/en/latest/developer/architecture.html) document.
 - Vision as explained in the [Grant Proposal for CZI](https://jupyter-rtc.readthedocs.io/en/latest/organisation/czi-2020.html).